angband/angband/docs/hacking/borg.rst

 in 4.0 as there was too much conflict with the big changes made then.
 It was reincorporated in around 4.2.3.

+The name comes from "The Borg" in Star Trek which, in turn, comes from cyborg.

+The primary use of the Borg is entertainment.
+It is fun to watch the Borg play the game, and it can be amusing to see how it handles situations.
+It has been used to test the game and find bugs.

 Running The Borg
 ================